robfors/esruby-bind/README.md

 ```ruby
 JavaScript.a # => "hello"
 ```
-We could also access this variable with the Ruby `window` or `global` objects, but consider their limitation.
+This gem also exposes exposes the `window` or `global` objects in the Ruby namespace.
+You can use them instead, but consider their limitation.

 *JavaScript:*
 ```js